 ⚠️ Pre-Flight: Before Anyone Gets on Their Knees

 The biggest rookie mistake is brushing your teeth right before.
 It feels like the hygienic thing to do, but it's the opposite — brushing roughs up your gums and opens tiny cuts in your mouth that wouldn't normally be there.
-Those cuts are basically open doors for anything in his fluid.
+Those cuts are basically open doors for STIs.
 Ironically, trying to be clean actually bumps up your exposure.

 The fix: Rinse with water, or brush at least 30 minutes beforehand so your gums have time to settle.
 Skip the mouthwash right before too — it strips away your mouth's natural protection.